ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 Windows modules checklist
 =========================

-For a checklist and details on how to write Windows modules have a look at :doc:`developing_modules_general_windows`
+For a checklist and details on how to write Windows modules please see :doc:`developing_modules_general_windows`

 Deprecating and making module aliases